cansik/yolo-hand-detection/README.md

 ### About
 Trained by *[cansik](https://github.com/cansik)*, datasets are described in the readme and fall under the terms and conditions of their owners.

+All the demo images have been downloaded from [unsplash.com](https://unsplash.com/):

+Tim Marshall, Zachary Nelson, John Torcasio, Andy Falconer, Sherise, Alexis Brown